crywolfe/usus/ssl_rails_documentation.md

 require 'webrick/https' # Configures WEBrick as an HTTPS server.
 ```

 The application is now ready to create the HTTPS server.
-To do so, one needs to take two steps.
-(1) enable SSL, and
-(2) provide an SSL certificate name.

-Both of those steps are accomplished by inserting the code found below.
-The below described code needs to be inserted below all the `require` lines.
-It is replacing the `run Rails.application`.
-It specifically implements the enabling of SSL and also provides the SSL certificate name.
+The following code replaces `run Rails.application`.
+The additional options specifically implement the enabling of SSL and also provides the SSL certificate name.
+This tells WEBrick to boot up with SSL support and also specifies the SSL private key and certificate name.

+Inserted the code below the last `require` code.

 ```
 Rack::Handler::WEBrick.run Rails.application, {